 I have to say I remain a bit pessimistic about today’s economy in regards to our debt bubble, our banking system, and our potential issues with inflation.
 I believe the stock market is historically showing trends of a tremendous downturn that could be very drastic in the near future.

 What comes to mind when you think of safety and reliability?
-There has to be a better answer than besides our mattress or an actual vault.
+There has to be a better answer than a Honda or an actual bank vault.

 Retirement income, a paid-off house, positive cash flow, and a debt-free lifestyle are the first things that come to mind in regards to safety.
 However, when it comes to saving in a low interest-rate environment, it’s not as simple as buying a bond or opening up a savings account, which is why I want to share with you some ideas on saving money, preserving capital and compounding it with a safe yield.

-What asset that you know of is liquid, tax efficient, safe, private, has a competitive rate of return and can use it to have your money work for you in more than one place at a compounding rate?
+What asset that you know of is liquid, tax efficient, safe, private, has a competitive rate of return and can be used to have your money work for you in more than one place at a compounding rate?
 I personally do not know of any!

 Single-family homes are without a doubt one of my favorite ways to save.
 It’s owning a cash-flowing hard asset that will always be in high demand.
 Diversification is key here!

 Safe, boring businesses that dominate their space or are a utility monopoly.
 When looking at a 10-20-50-year savings strategy, don’t worry about the day-to-day ticks in the stock market, or even a multi-year bear market.
-Ask yourself if this business will be around and if they will still be great in a decade.
+Ask yourself, will this business still be around in ten years, and if they will, will it still be great in a decade?
 If the answer is yes, then I think that holding a core position in great cash-rich businesses is a great way to save.